-Having computed the shape of the stellar halos in detail, here we make some comparisons between the eigenvectors of the inertia tensor associated with the DM halo, inferred from \cite{2020arXiv200909220E}, and the results of this work for the stellar halo.
-Since in \cite{2020arXiv200909220E} we used the EVIM as the main algorithm, while here we mainly use the LSIM, we do the comparison separately using both of these methods.
+Having computed the shape of the stellar distribution in detail, here we make some comparisons between the eigenvectors of the inertia tensor associated with the DM halo, inferred from \cite{2020arXiv200909220E}, and the results of this work for the SD.
+In \cite{2020arXiv200909220E} we used the EVIM as the main algorithm, while here we mainly use the LSIM.
+Therefore, we do the comparison separately using both of these approaches.
 As we point out in what follows, this enables us to look at the correlations both in the enclosed sense, from the EVIM, as well as locally, LSIM.
 Our expectation is that the EVIM method gives us smoother profiles while the LSIM provides more radially varying correlations.
-To make the comparison we take the following steps:
+To make the comparison, we take the following steps:

-(i) Make the same radial bins for both DM and stellar halo (SH) and compute the shape for each using both of EVIM and LSIM separately.
+(i) Make the same radial bins for both DM and SD and compute the shape for each using both of EVIM and LSIM separately.

 (ii) Mask over the radii and only look at the radii in which both of these algorithms have converged.